 Hemet’s role in the American dream went unnoticed by us new arrivals.
 We were billeted at a desolate migrant labor camp in an abandoned pecan grove on the ragged edge of town.
 We remained largely unaware of the Hemet or its inhabitants, whose population would not exceed 10,000 souls until the 1970 census.

-Our initial concern was adjusting to our spartan accommodations, a one-story line of dormitory rooms on a concrete slab, separated by a dirt courtyard from an identical set of rooms, which served as classrooms and mess hall.
+Our initial concern was adjusting to our spartan accommodations, a one-story line of dormitory rooms on a concrete slab, separated by a dirt courtyard from an identical set of rooms, which served as classrooms.
+Meals were taken in a large wooden building on the other side of the road.
 Both residential and classroom wings were bridged at one end by a shared bath facility.
-We were four to room, in each corner of which we found a steel frame cot and thin mattress.
+We were four to a room, in each corner of which we found a steel frame cot and thin mattress.
 A door and two windows completed the decor.

 Our other concern was the punishing curriculum, 28 hours a week of immersion language classes, 15 hours a week of basic agronomy, and 12 ½ hours a week of something called “Area Studies”, which consisted of instruction in the essential aspects of Moroccan customs and etiquette.
 Beyond the classroom, there were field trips to olive groves, date plantations, and the irrigated, industrial-scale agriculture sites of the Imperial Valley.